It’s Time to Break Up With Burnout. Here’s How.

 During the post-pandemic period we find ourselves in, leaders at all types of organizations are being pulled in multiple directions in the face of physical, mental, social, and economic upheaval.
 With long hours and less funding, many nonprofit and health leaders, especially, are dealing with burnout themselves, and so may not feel equipped to offer their teams strategies to become more resilient and effective.

 Leaders approaching or experiencing burnout may feel physical symptoms, cynicism about work, emotional exhaustion, and reduced performance.

 Sound familiar?
 Remember, it’s not you.
 It’s burnout.

 How Organizations Can Support Their People in Overcoming Burnout

 What can organizational leaders do to support their workers in dealing with burnout, and in tandem, address turnover rates?
 Senior leaders can bring intention and attention to creating the conditions for everyone to bring their best selves to work and foster an environment that supports their people and the communities they serve.

-For the nonprofit sector in particular, philanthropic organizations and foundations can play several essential roles.
+For the nonprofit and public health sectors in particular, philanthropic organizations and foundations can play several essential roles.
 First, grantmakers, executive directors, and senior leaders can consider their own personal and professional practices and how those are contributing to how they show up for their constituents.
 Second, they can stop doing anything that doesn’t support creating and cultivating the conditions for nonprofit teams and organizations to flourish.